-Orion® Extra Narrowband Hydrogen-Alpha Imaging Filter, 2"
+Orion® Extra Narrowband Sulfur-II Imaging Filter, 2"

-The Orion Extra Narrowband Hydrogen-Alpha Imaging Filter is intended exclusively for imaging purposes.
+The Orion Extra Narrowband Sulfur-II (S-II) Imaging Filter is intended exclusively for imaging purposes.
 The human eye is too insensitive to the far-red region of the spectrum for it to be useful for visual use.
 This imaging filter is a line filter designed for specific imaging applications.
-The filter transmits over 90% of the light at the critical hydrogen-alpha wavelength (656.3nm).
-This wavelength corresponds with the hydrogen-alpha light emission produced by certain types of nebulae.
-When the hydrogen-alpha filter is coupled to a camera (digital or film) and used to image one of these nebulae, contrast will be greatly increased.
+The filter transmits over 90% of the light at the critical S-II wavelength (672.4nm).
+This wavelength corresponds with the S-II light emission produced by certain types of nebulae.
+When the S-II filter is coupled to an imaging camera and used to image one of these nebulae, contrast will be greatly increased.

-The hydrogen-alpha filter rejects all visible light with a wavelength below 650nm and above 660nm (FWHM bandwidth approximately 6.7nm).
-Because of this, it should be used only to image nebulae with strong hydrogen-alpha emission, such as the California and Rosette Nebulas.
+The Sulfur-II filter rejects all visible light with a wavelength below 660nm and above 685nm (FWHM bandwidth approximately 7nm).
+Because of this, it should be used only to image nebulae with strong S-II emission, such as the Bubble and Cone Nebulas.
 Broad emission objects, such as stars and galaxies, will become much dimmer when the filter is employed.

-The extra narrowband hydrogen-alpha imaging filter blocks infrared (IR) and ultraviolet (UV) wavelength light.
-The filter has been designed this way in order to provide the highest transmission of hydrogen-alpha light without the contaminating effects of IR and UV light which can reduce image contrast and lead to bloated star images.
+The extra narrowband S-II imaging filter blocks infrared (IR) and ultraviolet (UV) wavelength light.
+The filter has been designed this way in order to provide the highest transmission of S-II light without the contaminating effects of IR and UV light, which can reduce image contrast and lead to bloated star images.

-Using the Extra Narrowband Hydrogen-Alpha Filter
+Using the Extra Narrowband Sulfur-II Filter

-To use the extra narrowband hydrogen-alpha filter, you will need a camera that can accept 2" threaded filters.
-The filter is compatible with all Orion StarShootTM imaging cameras, and most other digital (CCD and CMOS) astronomical imaging cameras.
+To use the extra narrowband Sulfur-II filter, you will need a camera that can accept 2" threaded filters.
+The filter is compatible with all Orion StarShootTM imaging cameras and most other digital (CCD and CMOS) astronomical imaging cameras.
 Simply thread the filter onto the camera's 2" barrel until it is finger tight.
 Then place the camera into the telescope and bring it into focus as normal.